cloudmesh-community/hid-sp18-520/tutorial/puppet.md

 ### Text mode monolithic installation

-In a monolithic installation all PE components are installed on one node.
-This installation type is easy to install, upgrade, and troubleshoot, and you can expand this installation type up to 20,000 managed nodes by adding compile masters to it as you scale.
+This is called as monolithic installation as all components of Puppet Enterprise such as Puppet master, PuppetDB and Console are installed on single node.
+This installation type is easy to install.
-A monolithic installation is the recommended install type for most users.

-When you perform a monolithic installation of PE in text mode, you install the Puppet master, PuppetDB, and the PE console components all on the same machine.
+Troubleshooting errors and upgrading infrastructure using this type is simple.
+This installation type can easily support infrastructure of up to 20,000 managed nodes.
+Compiled master nodes can be added as network grows.
+This is recommended installation type for small to mid size organizations.

 `pe.conf` configuration file needs to be specified in order to install Puppet Enterprise in text mode.
 This file contains parameters and